biojava/biojava-tutorial/structure/alignment.md

 ### Combinatorial Extension with Circular Permutation (CE-CP)

-This is a new variation of CE that can detect circular permutations in proteins. (@sbliven &amp; @andreasprlic , unpublished)
+This is a new variation of CE that can detect circular permutations in proteins. #sbliven &amp; #andreasprlic , unpublished

 ### FATCAT - rigid